Cambridgeshire: Literature

 The annual Fenland Poet Laureate awards were instigated for poets in the North of the county in 2012 at Wisbech & Fenland Museum.

 Theatre

 The county was visited by travelling companies of comedians in the Georgian period.
 These came from different companies.
 The Lincoln Circuit included, at various times, Wisbech and Whittlesey.
 The Wisbech Georgian theatre still survives as an operating theatre now known as The Angles Theatre.

 In Cambridge the ADC Theatre is the venue for the Footlights.

 Media

 The county is covered by BBC East and ITV Anglia.
-Local radio includes BBC Radio Cambridgeshire, Greatest Hits Radio East, Heart East, Smooth East Midlands (only covering Peterborough), and Star Radio.
-The community radio stations are Black Cat Radio in St Neots; Cam FM and Cambridge 105 in Cambridge; Huntingdon Community Radio; and Peterborough Community Radio and Salaam Radio in Peterborough.
+Local radio includes BBC Radio Cambridgeshire, Greatest Hits Radio East, Heart East, Smooth East Midlands (only covering Peterborough), and Hits Radio Cambridgeshire (formerly known as Star Radio).
+The community radio stations are Black Cat Radio in St Neots; Cam FM and Cambridge Radio in Cambridge; Huntingdon Community Radio; and Peterborough Community Radio and Salaam Radio in Peterborough.